jeremt/BilboJS/Readme.md

 BibloJS - One remote to rule them all
 =====================================

-A generic remote to controller HTML5 presentation in browser.
+A generic controller for HTML5 presentations in browser.

 Usage
 -----